 KGB Museum Riga: The Corner House & its dark history

 The KGB Museum in Riga is probably the eeriest location in the whole country.
-Don’t let the beautiful art nouveau facade mislead you: the so-called Corner House is a place where thousands of Latvians suffered during the Soviet occupation.
+Don’t let the beautiful Art Nouveau facade mislead you: the so-called Corner House is a place where thousands of Latvians suffered during the Soviet occupation.
+And if you ask me, the Corner House is one of the top things to see in Riga.

-Today, the former KGB building in Riga belongs to the Museum of the Occupation of Latvia, which covers the period between 1940 and 1991.
-It is a spot of remembrance for the people that lost their lives during this horrible period.
-The former Soviet state police are long gone, and the museum is open to the public.
+Today, the former KGB building in Riga is home to the Museum of the Occupation of Latvia, which spans the period from 1940 to 1991.
+It is a spot of remembrance for the people who lost their lives during this horrible period.
+The former Soviet state police are no longer in existence, and the museum is now open to the public.
 Moreover, the guided tours offered in the Corner House give a rare insight into Riga’s turbulent years.

-On a recent journey to Latvia, I had the opportunity to visit the former KGB building in Riga and join a guided tour.
+On a recent trip to Latvia, I had the opportunity to visit the former KGB building in Riga and participate in a guided tour.
 The building’s history is too dark to be forgotten, and its future as a museum remains unknown.
 Therefore, in this article, you will find lots of information about the KGB Museum in Riga, accompanied by several photos.
-Moreover, straight below, you can watch a 4K video I shot during the guided tour containing original audio.
+Moreover, straight below, you can watch a 4K video I shot during the guided tour, which contains the original audio.

 Let’s start.